ucsdCSE110wi16/CSE110M260T16/userStories.md

 When I scroll down the log
 Then the timeline of tasks displayed should be in reverse chronological order

-7. Communication capability between members of a task list
+Given that I complete a task
- - As a roommate
+When I view the log
- - I want to be able to chat with the other members within the app to give them status updates
+Then I should be able to see the task I just completed

- - So if I or someone else can't complete our task for some reason or need help everyone will be notified
+Given that I delete a task
- - Priority: 50
+When I view the log
- - Time: 14 days
+Then I should not be able to see the task I just deleted